 What does Due Diligence examine?

-The exact meaning is "required carefulness" or "reasonable care".
+The exact meaning is required carefulness or reasonable care.
 It is commonly used in business transactions and corporate finance for purposes.
 It is a vital part of preparation for M&A (merger and acquisition), evaluating the company’s market attractiveness before the supposed deal.
-In this scenario, due diligence can include any or all of the following spheres: financials, marketing, management practices, legal and compliance audit, market positioning, production audit, IT systems evaluation and cyber security, compatibility report, and more.
+In this scenario, due diligence can include any or all of the following spheres: financials, marketing, management practices, legal and compliance audit company secretary audit, market positioning, production audit, IT systems evaluation and cyber security, compatibility report, and more.

 What you need to know about Due Diligence

 There is ‘soft’ and ‘hard’ due diligence.
 Traditionally, the hard approach stands for evaluating tangible numbers: the financial performance, assets, liabilities, and so on.
 The soft approach looks into benefits that a harder to quantify.
 Company culture, the management team and their previous experience, mission and vision of the company are all part of that evaluation.
 In 2007 the Harvard Business Review labeled it “human capital due diligence”, stressing the importance of evaluating the human factor.

 What investors look for when doing a Due Diligence for Singapore startup?

 - Healthy financials.
 Ideally, the company should show ROI that outperforms the market.

 - Development Strategy.
 You need to know what you expect to achieve, how exactly you will do it, and how much investment and time it takes.